XiaoMigros/ReBeamer/README.md

 A plugin for MuseScore that beams over rests, following preset rules.
 This plugin is still in a primitive testing stage, and is missing many key features.
 Please read [the following documentation](https://github.com/XiaoMigros/beam-over-rests#usage) to get the most out of it, and to avoid crashes.
+MuseScore 3.6 is required, 4.x has not yet been tested.

 ## Features
  - Beam over Rests in a score, according to preset rules